Green To Go

 - Provide recycling collection bins for recyclable food and drink containers

-- Provide organics collection bins if any vendor use compostable plastic food containers
+- Provide organics collection bins if any vendors use compostable plastic food containers

 Contact Minneapolis 311 if you have questions.
 Ask for an Environmental Health supervisor.